Chronic/Pain Conditions >> Herniated Discs

 Factors that increase your risk of a herniated disc may include:

-Diet.
-Eating foods high in mercury (tuna, sushi, other seafood) contribute to developing heavy metal toxicity.
+- Diet.
+Eating foods high in mercury (tuna, sushi, other seafood) contribute to developing heavy metal toxicity, which attracts parasites to the body.

 Your spinal cord doesn't extend into the lower portion of your spinal canal.
 Just below your waist, the spinal cord separates into a group of long nerve roots (cauda equina) that resemble a horse's tail.
 Rarely, disc herniation can compress the entire cauda equina.
 Emergency surgery may be required to avoid permanent weakness or paralysis.
 Seek emergency medical attention if you have: